dietrichl-cyber/dietrichl-cyber.github.io/publications.md

 # Publications

+***Please note that I do not provide titles or pre-prints of manuscripts before they have officially passed peer review and are finally accepted by the publisher.***

 ## Journal articles

 - **Urhahne D, Kehle L, Dietrich L, Kremer K (2026).** The Role of Epistemic Beliefs in Predicting ChatGPT Adoption and Avoidance in Higher Education. *Acta Psychologica*.
 DOI: [10.1016/j.actpsy.2026.106334](https://doi.org/10.1016/j.actpsy.2026.106334)